Iwane Matsui: Road to Nanjing

 Matsui had gotten his way, but he still understood that his troops were tired from the fighting in Shanghai.
 He therefore decided to advance slowly with the aim of securing the city within two months.
 Nevertheless, his subordinates refused to play along and instead raced with one another to be the first to Nanjing.
 Matsui revised his plans only upon discovering that his own armies were well ahead of their scheduled operational targets.
 It is again argued that Matsui was unable to restrain the men under his command, and that, since Matsui was an elderly general pulled from retirement, most of his younger and brasher subordinates had little respect for his orders and assumed that he would be back in the reserves and shortly out of their way.
-Matsui's command problems were made further complicated by the fact that, between December 5 and December 15, he was frequently bedridden due to bouts of tuberculosis, which he had first shown symptoms of on November 4.
+Matsui's command problems were made further complicated by the fact that, between December 5 and 15, he was frequently bedridden due to bouts of tuberculosis, which he had first shown symptoms of on November 4.
 Though ill, he forced himself to press on with his duties, issuing orders from his sickbed.
 On December 7 he moved his command post from Shanghai to Suzhou to be closer to the frontlines, and on December 9 he ordered that a "summons to surrender" be dropped by airplane over Nanjing.
 Because the Chinese Army defending Nanjing did not respond, the next day Matsui approved an all-out attack on the city.
 The CCAA suffered significant casualties fighting along the mountainous terrain just north of the city because Matsui had forbidden his men from using artillery there to prevent any damage from coming to its two famous historical sites, Sun Yat-sen Mausoleum and Ming Xiaoling Mausoleum.
 Although the Chinese garrison defending Nanjing collapsed under pressure of the Japanese attack within a few days, instead of formally surrendering the Chinese soldiers simply threw away their uniforms and weapons and then merged with the city's civilian population.
 The Japanese occupied Nanjing on the night of December 12/13.
-Japanese soldiers in the city then massacred prisoners of war and engaged in random acts of murder, looting, and rape which are collectively known as the Nanjing Massacre.
+Japanese soldiers in the city then massacred prisoners of war and engaged in random acts of murder, looting, torture, and rape which are collectively known as the Nanjing Massacre.